Quebec City Fire Protection Service: Great Fire of Quebec 1866

 A fire at a store on rue St. Joseph on 14 October 1866 resulted in 2500-3000 buildings lost, 7 deaths and 20,000 residents homeless.
-Wind and lack of water resulted in extensive damage (significant part of St. Sauver razed) but Saint Roch was spared with less fire damage.
+Wind and lack of water resulted in extensive damage (significant part of the Saint-Sauveur neighbourhood razed) but Saint Roch was spared with less fire damage.

 Ranks

 Besides regular firefighter, SPCIQ has other ranks: